Cleansing Your Body Through Fasting

 1. FAST FROM MORE THAN JUST FOOD

-Not only will you not get as much out of a fast if you spend it watching television or surfing the internet, but you will likely be getting exposed to a lot of images of food or mentions of food.
+Not only will you not get as much out of a fast if you spend it watching television or surfing the internet, but you will likely be getting exposed to images of food or mentions of food.
 (Which can make being on a fast feel a lot more difficult.)

 So for maximum healing, try to spend your fast resting, and try to avoid any media distractions about what is happening in the outside world so that you can truly focus on what is happening inside of you.